UNT lands Oklahoma State transfer lineman Farrell

-North Texas has landed a host of transfers who have helped pave the way for the program's rise during Seth Littrell's four seasons as the Mean Green's coach.
+North Texas has landed a host of transfers who have helped pave the way for the program's rise during Seth Littrell's four seasons as coach.

 When one door closes another one opens!
 Excited to get to work! #Committed #GMG @SethLittrell @MikeBloesch @LukeWaleriusUNT pic.twitter.com/irZzr9PEhp— Jacob Farrell (@jfarrell_52) August 17, 2020